microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![Continuous Deployment](images/cd.png)

-1. To deploy **PartsUnlimited Website**, click Tasks and select the first **Deploy PartsUnlimited Website** task, and configure the inputs as shown below.
+1. To deploy **PartsUnlimited Website**, click Tasks and select the **Deploy PartsUnlimited Website** task, and configure the inputs as shown below.

     ![Deploy Site](images/deploysite.png)